Onelinerhub/onelinerhub/python-pandas/how-to-filter-data-frame-by-column-value.md

-# How to filter data frame by column value
+# How to filter dataframe by column value

 ```python
 import pandas as pd